AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/ki5UHVZ.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Log into Client-1 as the previously created admin account and right-click windows start, from there click system and go to remote desktop on the window that pops up.
+Log into Client-1 using the previously created admin account, then right-click the Windows Start button.
+From there, click System, then go to Remote Desktop in the window that appears.
 </p>
 <br />